kubernetes/kubernetes/docs/admin/networking.md

 ## Other reading

+To learn more about network policy and access control in Kubernetes, see the [network policy document](network-policy.md)

 The early design of the networking model and its rationale, and some future plans are described in more detail in the [networking design document](../design/networking.md).